is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 ### Troubleshooting

+Important source code may have been modified, causing problems with background task processing. **Restart** `Solid Queue` and see.

 ```shell
 # You should see the process running.
 If you didn't see any process listed,
 #   you should start it by reading the instructions above.